mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 ## Creating an App

-Right now that we've got all of that installed, time to create a test Merb application.
-Merb follows the same naming convention for projects that rails does, so 'my\_test\_app' and 'Test2' for example are valid names but 'T 3' is not, as they need to be valid SQL table names.
+Now that we've got all of that installed, time to create a test Merb application.
+Merb follows the same naming convention for projects as rails, so 'my\_test\_app' and 'Test2' are valid names but 'T 3' is not (they need to be valid SQL table names).

-It is nice to separate your Merb apps from your Rails apps (but it's up to you); at the command line type:

-    mkdir merb
-    cd merb
     merb-gen app test

 This will generate an empty Merb app, so lets go in and take a look.
 You'll notice that the directory structure is similar to Rails, with a few differences.